AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

    The `PI Point Information` pane opens.

 1. To view the path of any AF elements that reference the PI point, select the **Source AF Elements** tab.

+1. (Optional) To view health messages for the selected PI point, select the **Health Events** tab.

 1. (Optional) To hide implicit PI points on the PI points list, turn off the **Show Implicit PI Points** toggle.